-Spam emails are getting more and more cunning in recent years, and it’s important that you’re clued up on all the latest knowledge on the best ways to avoid a scam.
+Spam emails have become more and more cunning recently.
+And it would help if you have the latest knowledge on the best ways to avoid a scam.

-Spam emails are one of the most widely utilized hacking tools used to access computers and phones.
-Further in this article, you will learn tricks to watch out for in terms of spotting a spam email and preventing a possible scam.
-One thing to remember when it comes to spam emails is that spammers are always trying to find new ways to trick you into handing over sensitive information.
+Spam emails are one of the most widely utilized hacking tools to access computers and phones.
+As we get further into this article, you will learn tricks to watch out for in spotting a spam email and preventing a possible scam.
+One thing to remember regarding spam emails is that spammers always try to find new ways to trick you into handing over sensitive information.
 Be vigilant, and if something looks slightly suspicious, it probably is.
 It’s always better to be safe than sorry.

 The most important thing is to stay suspicious.
-Emails are not always particularly secure in nature, and hackers know the best ways to make an email look and seem legit.
-Don’t be fooled if an email has a companies logo on it, logos can be easily replicated and applied to any email.
+Not all Emails are secure, and hackers know the best ways to make an email look and seem legit.
+Don’t be fooled if an email has a legitimate-looking company logo.
+Scammers can replicate logos to any mail, and it can be hard to tell.

-If you’re unsure on who sent you a link or where a link is leading you, don’t open it.
-If there is an attachment attached to an email that looks suspicious, simply do not open it.
-These two simple measures reduce the risk of spammers gaining access to your computer significantly.
+If you need clarification on who sent you a link or where a link is leading you, don’t open it.
+If an attachment is attached to an email that looks suspicious, do not open it.
+These two simple measures reduce the risk of spammers gaining access to your computer.

-Spam emails are often easy to spot because they look rushed and contain simple spelling mistakes or sentences that don’t make sense.
-They often contain poor grammar and emboldened words or phrases used to instil a sense of urgency such as “Hurry”, “Now” and “Urgent”.
-This can be a big giveaway to if an email is legit or not.
-Just think, if it was really that urgent, wouldn’t they just call you in the first place?
+Spam emails can be easy to spot because they look rushed and contain simple spelling mistakes or sentences that need clarification.
+They may have poor grammar and emboldened words or phrases used to instil a sense of urgency, such as “Hurry”, “Now”, and “Urgent”.
+It can be a big giveaway as to whether an email is legit.
+Think, if it was that urgent, wouldn’t they call you in the first place?

-It is very unlikely that your bank will ever email you with urgent information.
-Usually, if your bank needs to get hold of you, they will simply call you.
-Banks will never ask for your card details through email, especially without stating the reason for asking for them in the first place.
+It is unlikely that your bank will email you with urgent information.
+Usually, if your bank needs to get hold of you, they will call you.
+Banks will only ask for your card details through email if they state the reason for asking for them in the first place.

-If you ever see an email from your bank asking for your information, immediately delete the email and notify the bank of the email that you’ve received.
-You may be able to help prevent someone else from getting scammed also.
+If you see an email from your bank asking for your information, delete the message.
+And notify the bank of the email that you’ve received.
+You can help prevent someone else from getting scammed, too.

-Scammers will often send emails from email addresses that don’t look legitimate, but come from the name of the company such as “Barclays Bank Alerts”.
-If you click on the name it will show you the actual email address, and more times than not it comes from a very illegitimate looking address containing a random string of numbers and letters.
+Scammers may send emails from addresses that don’t look legitimate but come from the company’s name, such as “Barclays Bank Alerts”.
+If you click on the name, it will show you the actual address, and more times than not, it comes from an illegitimate-looking address containing a random string of numbers and letters.
 Most legitimate email domain names will have come from a public domain, for example, @gmail.com or @icloud.com.
-If it is something like @urgent000.com, then you know that it is spam.
+If it is something like @urgent000.com, you know it is spam.

-This goes for the website address that any links are sending you to.
-Usually, it won’t be linked to an official business website, which should raise your alarm bells and allow you to clearly see that it is coming from an unknown source.
+Always check the links for the website address that any links are sending you to.
+If it’s fake, the links will not point to an official business website, which should raise your alarm and allow you to see it coming from an unknown source.

 What is data encryption?
-And why it's crucial for small businesses?
-We explain what it is and why improving your Cybersecurity is essential.
+And is it needed for small businesses?
+We explain everything in depth and why it's crucial for Cybersecurity.